vapor-ware/synse-snmp-ups-plugin/README.md

-# synse-snmp-ups-plugin
+# Synse SNMP UPS Plugin

-Synse SNMP plugin for the RFC1628 UPS MIB
+A Synse SNMP plugin for the RFC1628 UPS MIB.

+> NOTE: This project is currently under development and is not considered stable or ready for general use.

+TODO